SettleMint

 -H "X-Api-Key: $API_KEY"

-The response uses the same feed item shape as the list endpoint: address, subject, topic ID, kind, schema hash, scope, factory, creator, adapter address, active status, registration timestamp, description, and latest indexed value when available.
+The response uses the same feed item shape as the list endpoint.
+It includes the address, subject, topic ID, kind, schema hash, scope, factory, creator, adapter address, active status, and registration timestamp.
+When available, it also returns the description and latest indexed value.

 Read issuer-signed configuration